AppkubeCloud/common-workflow-api-doc/hrms_pseudocode.md

   - Catch the error.
   - Log the error.
   - Return a 500 Internal Server Error response with error message.

+#### 10. deleteInvite

+##### API Description:
+The deleteInvite API allows authorized users to delete an invitation along with its associated scheduler.

+##### Endpoint:
+- Method: DELETE
+- Endpoint: /deleteinvite
+- Query Parameters:
+  - id: string (required) - The unique identifier of the employee whose invitation is to be deleted.

+##### Response:
+- Success Response (HTTP 200):
+  Body: { "message": "user invite deleted successfully." }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"
+    - "Access-Control-Allow-Credentials": true
+- Error Response (HTTP 500):
+  Body: { "message": "error_message" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"

+##### Pseudocode for deleteInvite API:
+1. Initialize a SchedulerClient from the AWS SDK for deleting the associated scheduler.
+2. Extract the employee id from the query parameters.
+3. Connect to the database.
+4. Retrieve the scheduler name associated with the employee from the database.
+5. Set up input parameters for deleting the scheduler.
+6. Send a request to delete the scheduler.
+7. If the scheduler deletion is successful:
+   - 7.1.
+Update the invitation status of the employee in the database to "DRAFT".
+8. Return a 200 OK response with a success message.
+9. If any error occurs during the process:
+   - 9.1.
+Log the error.
+   - 9.2.
+Return a 500 Internal Server Error response with the error message in the body.

+##### Authorization:
+- Authorize the request using the authorize() middleware to ensure only authenticated users can delete invitations.

+##### Query Parameters Validation:
+- Validate the id query parameter using the queryParamsValidator middleware with the idSchema.

+##### Exception Handling:
+- If any step encounters an error:
+  - Catch the error.
+  - Log the error.
+  - Return a 500 Internal Server Error response with error details.

+#### 11. deleteEmployee

+##### API Description:
+The deleteEmployee API allows authorized users to delete an employee from the database.

+##### Endpoint
+- Method: DELETE
+- Endpoint: /employee/{id}
+- Path Parameters:
+  - emp_id: string (required) - The unique identifier of the employee to be deleted.

+##### Response:
+- Success Response (HTTP 200):
+  Body: { "message": "resource deleted successfully" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"
+- No Content Response (HTTP 200):
+  Body: { "message": "content not available" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"

+##### Pseudocode for deleteEmployee API:
+1. Extract the employee ID from the path parameters.
+2. Connect to the database.
+3. Set up a SQL query to delete the employee with the given ID.
+4. Execute the delete query.
+5. If the query returns no rows deleted:
+   - 5.1.
+Return a 200 OK response with a message indicating that the content is not available.
+6. If the deletion is successful:
+   - 6.1.
+Return a 200 OK response with a success message.
+7. If any error occurs during the process:
+   - 7.1.
+Log the error.
+   - 7.2.
+Return a 500 Internal Server Error response with error details.

+##### Authorization:
+- Authorize the request using the authorize() middleware to ensure only authenticated users can delete employees.

+##### Exception Handling:
+- If any step encounters an error:
+  - Catch the error.
+  - Log the error.
+  - Return a 500 Internal Server Error response with error details.

+#### 12. inviteUser

+##### API Description:
+The inviteUser API allows authorized users to invite new users by creating accounts in Cognito and adding them to the appropriate user group.

+##### Endpoint
+- Method: POST
+- Endpoint: /invite/{id}
+- Path Parameters:
+  - id: string (required) - The unique identifier of the employee to be invited.
+- Query Parameters:
+  - invitation_status: string (optional) - The status of the invitation (default: "SENT").

+##### Response:
+- Success Response (HTTP 200):
+  Body: { "message": "user invited successfully" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"
+    - "Access-Control-Allow-Credentials": true

+##### Pseudocode for inviteUser API:
+1. Extract the employee ID from the path parameters and the invitation status from the query parameters.
+2. If the invitation status is not provided or is not "SCHEDULED", set it to "SENT".
+3. Connect to the database.
+4. Retrieve employee details (work email and organization ID) using the employee ID from the database.
+5. Generate a temporary password for the new user.
+6. Create input parameters for the AdminCreateUserCommand to create a new user in Cognito with the provided details.
+7. Execute the AdminCreateUserCommand to create the user.
+8. Add the user to the "User" group in Cognito.
+9. Update the invitation status of the employee in the database.
+10. Return a 200 OK response with a success message.
+11. If the username already exists (UsernameExistsException):
+    - 11.1.
+Delete the user from Cognito using the AdminDeleteUserCommand.
+    - 11.2.
+Log the error and throw it again.

+##### Authorization:
+- Authorize the request using the authorize() middleware to ensure only authenticated users can invite new users.

+##### Path Parameters Validation:
+- Validate the id path parameter using the pathParamsValidator middleware with the idSchema.

+##### Exception Handling:
+- If any step encounters an error:
+  - Catch the error.
+  - Log the error.
+  - Return a 500 Internal Server Error response with error details.

+#### 13. scheduleInvite

+##### API Description:
+The scheduleInvite API allows authorized users to schedule an invitation for a specific time.

+##### Endpoint
+- Method: POST
+- Endpoint: /schedule
+- Body:
+  - timestamp: string (required) - The scheduled time for the invitation (format: "YYYY-MM-DDTHH:mm:ss").
+  - id: string (required) - The unique identifier of the employee associated with the invitation.

+##### Response:
+- Success Response (HTTP 200):
+  Body: { "message": "user invited scheduled successfully at <timestamp>" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"
+    - "Access-Control-Allow-Credentials": true

+##### Pseudocode for scheduleInvite API:
+1. Initialize a SchedulerClient from the AWS SDK.
+2. Parse the request body to extract the scheduled time (timestamp) and the employee ID.
+3. Generate a unique scheduler name using UUID.
+4. Declare a variable to hold the response from the scheduler.
+5. Define the insertInviteQuery to insert invitation details into the database.
+6. Create input parameters for the scheduled Lambda function.
+7. Send a request to create a schedule with the specified timestamp and Lambda function details.
+8. If the schedule creation is successful:
+   - 8.1.
+Connect to the database.
+   - 8.2.
+Insert invitation details into the database.
+9. Return a 200 OK response with a success message indicating the scheduled time.
+10. If any error occurs during the process:
+    - 10.1.
+Log the error.
+    - 10.2.
+If a schedule was created before the error occurred, delete the schedule.
+    - 10.3.
+Throw the error.

+##### Authorization:
+- Authorize the request using the authorize() middleware to ensure only authenticated users can schedule invitations.

+##### Body Parameters Validation:
+- Validate the request body parameters using the bodyValidator middleware with the provided schema.

+##### Exception Handling:
+- If any step encounters an error:
+  - Catch the error.
+  - Log the error.
+  - Return a 500 Internal Server Error response with error details.

+#### 14. updateInviteSchedule

+##### API Description:
+The updateInviteSchedule API allows authorized users to update the scheduled time for an invitation.

+##### Endpoint
+- Method: POST
+- Endpoint: /updateschedule
+- Body:
+  - timestamp: string (required) - The new scheduled time for the invitation (format: "YYYY-MM-DDTHH:mm:ss").
+  - id: string (required) - The unique identifier of the employee associated with the invitation.

+##### Response:
+- Success Response (HTTP 200):
+  Body: { "message": "user invite updated to be scheduled at <timestamp>" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"
+    - "Access-Control-Allow-Credentials": true

+##### Pseudocode for updateInviteSchedule API:
+1. Initialize a SchedulerClient from the AWS SDK.
+2. Parse the request body to extract the new scheduled time (timestamp) and the employee ID.
+3. Connect to the database.
+4. Retrieve the scheduler name associated with the employee from the database.
+5. Set up input parameters for the GetScheduleCommand to get the schedule information.
+6. Send a request to get the schedule information.
+7. Modify the schedule expression and target input with the new timestamp.
+8. Set up input parameters for the UpdateScheduleCommand to update the schedule.
+9. Send a request to update the schedule.
+10. Update the scheduled time for the invitation in the database.
+11. Return a 200 OK response with a success message indicating the updated scheduled time.
+12. If any error occurs during the process:
+    - Catch the error.
+    - Log the error.
+    - Return a 500 Internal Server Error response with error details.

+##### Authorization:
+- Authorize the request using the authorize() middleware to ensure only authenticated users can update invitation schedules.

+##### Body Parameters Validation:
+- Validate the request body parameters using the bodyValidator middleware with the provided schema.

+##### Exception Handling:
+- If any step encounters an error:
+  - Catch the error.
+  - Log the error.
+  - Return a 500 Internal Server Error response with error details.

 ### EmpType